cran-task-views/OfficialStatistics/OfficialStatistics2.md

 - `r pkg("panelaggregation")` aggregates business
     tendency survey data (and other qualitative surveys) to time series at various aggregation levels.
 - `r pkg("RcmdrPlugin.sampling")` includes tools for
     sampling in official statistical surveys.
 It includes tools for calculating sample sizes and selecting samples using various sampling designs.
 - `r pkg("mapStats")` does automated calculation
     and visualization of survey data statistics on a color-coded map.
-- `r pkg("rtrim")`.
-Trends and Indices for Monitoring data.
-Provides tools for estimating animal/plant populations based on site counts, including occurrence of missing data.
+- `r pkg("rtrim")` implements functions to study trends and indices for monitoring data.
+It provides tools for estimating animal/plant populations based on site counts, including occurrence of missing data.
 - `r pkg("rjstat")`.
 Read and write data sets in the JSON-stat format.
 - `r pkg("diffpriv")` implements the perturbation of statistics with differential privacy.
-- An interface to the package `r pkg("sdcTable")` is provided by package `r pkg("easySdcTable")`.
+- FIXME: An interface to the package [?] is provided by package `r pkg("easySdcTable")`.
 - `r pkg("MicSim")` includes methods for
     microsimulations.
 Given a initial population, mortality rates,